-COUN 543/843 COUNSELING: THEORIES AND ISSUES This course provides both the historical and current perspectives of various theories of counseling, as well as introducing the student to the profession of counseling.
-This course also introduces the student to specific requirements of the graduate program.
-The portfolio requirement for school counselors, APA writing style, as well as legal and ethical guidelines for counseling are discussed.
+COUN 543/843 COUNSELING: THEORIES AND ISSUES provides both the historical and current perspectives of various theories of counseling, as well as introducing the student to the profession of counseling.
+The graduate counseling program requirements are introduced including portfolio requirements for school counseling candidates, APA writing style, and legal and ethical guidelines for counseling.
 3 credits.

-COUN 544/844-REL SCRIPTURE AND THE CHRISTIAN COUNSELOR will use a Lutheran Church Missouri Synod (LCMS) scriptural world view in the integration of faith-based principles into a holistic counseling approach.
-This class will be taught by an ordained pastor or a commissioned teacher of religion who is a licensed counselor.
+COUN 544/844 SCRIPTURE AND THE CHRISTIAN COUNSELOR will use a Lutheran Church Missouri Synod (LCMS) scriptural world view in the integration of faith-based principles into a holistic counseling approach.
+This class will be taught by an ordained pastor or commissioned minister of religion who is a licensed mental health practitioner.
 3 credits.